lcouper/DogHeartworm/README.md

 - One-hot encoding now working
 - Bayesian optimizaiton now working
 - Log transformed really skewed variables to reduce influence of extreme outliers on model performance
+- Changed model to classificaiton rather than regression (change meteric from reg:squarederror to) to predict species presence/absense
+- installed necessary packages on my SCG home account

 ## Next to do ##

-- change model to classificaiton rather than regression (change meteric from reg:squarederror to) to predict species presence/absense
+- working on SCG script (DogRjob.R and DogTest.sbatch).
+Complete this R script and submit!
+-
 - Increase nrounds of Bayesian optimization (now using cleaned data sets saved in DogHeartworm > Q2_SpeciesDatasets_WithAllPredictors
-- Set up scripts and run on Sherlock or SCG
 - Set up bootstrapping
 - Figure out how to create partial dependence plots
 - Figure out: what is the difference between marginal effects and partial dependence?